-The Comprehensive Examination is graded by a minimum of two faculty members.
+For inter-rater reliability, the Comprehensive Examination is graded by a minimum of two faculty members.
 Results should be completed within two (2) weeks of taking the exam.
 Results will be mailed to the student.
 Guidelines for grading are:

-• Faculty mark/score questions based on a 4.00 scale and awarded a Pass/Fail grade

-- The Comprehensive Exams are scored by two (2) faculty members.
-Scores are averaged and recorded - A composite rating of 3.00 or higher receives a Pass.
-A composite rating below 3.00 receives a Fail - If a candidate does not pass the Comprehensive Exam, they will meet with the Graduate Studies Director and a faculty member to determine an Individualized Action Plan.
-The action plan is designed to give the candidate opportunity to do additional research/work in order to pass the examination - Each question is related to the Learning Outcomes of the Comprehensive Exam which align to the School of Education Conceptual Framework, IDOE Standards, and ELCC Standards; therefore, answers are rated on how well the candidate addresses the learning outcomes as aligned to these components
+- Faculty mark/score questions based on a 4.00 scale and awarded a Pass/Fail grade; - The Comprehensive Exam is graded by two (2) faculty members.
+Scores are averaged and recorded; - A composite rating of 3.00 or higher receives a Pass.
+A composite rating below 3.00 receives a Fail; - If a candidate does not pass the Comprehensive Exam, they will meet with the Graduate Studies Director and a faculty member to determine an Individualized Action Plan.
+The action plan is designed to give the candidate opportunity to do additional research/work in order to pass the examination; and - Each question is related to the Learning Outcomes of the Comprehensive Exam which align to the School of Education Conceptual Framework, IDOE Standards, and ELCC Standards; therefore, answers are rated on how well the candidate addresses the learning outcomes as aligned to these components.